Anne Ellegood

 Anne Ellegood (born 1966 or 1967) is an American curator and museum director who is the executive director of the Institute of Contemporary Art, Los Angeles.

 Ellegood joined the Hammer Museum in Los Angeles as a curator in 2009, and embarked on projects including the museum's "Made in L.A." biennials in 2012 and 2018 (both collaborations) and a controversial retrospective on Jimmie Durham in 2017.
 She assumed her current position in 2019.

 Early curatorial work

 After graduating from the University of Colorado Boulder, where she studied women's studies, Ellegood worked at a women's reproductive health clinic for several years.
 During those years, she freelanced as an assistant for an independent art curator, which led her to pursue a career in curatorial practice.
 She undertook graduate studies at the Center for Curatorial Studies at New York's Bard College, graduating in 1998.

-After completing the program at Bard College, Ellegood was a curator at the New Museum for five years and then acted as the local curator in New York for art collector Peter Norton.
+After completing the program at Bard College, Ellegood was a curator at the New Museum for five years and then was curator of businessman Peter Norton's art collection in New York.
 She took a role at the Hirshhorn Museum and Sculpture Garden in Washington, D.C. in 2005.
 She would consider the first mentor in her curatorial career, New Museum founder Marcia Tucker, the most influential.